- Get complete information about the battery

 adb shell dumpsys deviceidle disable

-You can also use ADB commands on your phone without a computert with the aShell Terminal app.
+You can also ADB commands on your phone without a computer with the aShell Terminal app.
 Users with a rooted Android device should follow the steps below to check battery capacity and charge cycle via Termux.

 su

-2. Termux will prompt you to grant root privilege.
-Tap Grant. super user prompt to grant termux root access
+- Termux will prompt you to grant root privilege.
+Tap Grant.

 cat /sys/class/power_supply/battery/cycle_count

-4. Now execute the following command to check the capacity of the battery in mAh.
+- Now execute the following command to check the battery capacity in mAh.

 cat /sys/class/power_supply/battery/charge_full

-5. Please note that the mAh value depends on the current charge level.
+- Please note that the mAh value depends on the current charge level.
 To get the full capacity, ensure your Android device is fully charged.
-You can see that the battery capacity of my S24 Ultra at 79% charge level is 3958mAh. checking battery charge cycle and capacity using commands in termux
+The battery capacity of my S24 Ultra at 79% charge level is 3958mAh.

 Using ADB, you can check battery health, charging level, battery capacity, set charging level, and enable or disable Sleep Mode for apps.